5 Days in London: The Perfect London Itinerary for Your First Visit

 Cruising the Thames after dark

 Pro tip: Don't want to take a guided tour/cruise?
 You can always hop on any of the commuter boats that run up/down the Thames.
-The Uber Boats by Thames Clippers, for example, operate like water taxis, and a single ride within central London (for example, between Tower Bridge and Westminster) costs just £7.70 if you pay using an Oyster card or other contactless payment.
+The Uber Boats by Thames Clippers, for example, operate like water taxis, and a single ride within central London (for example, between Tower Bridge and Westminster) starts at £9 if you pay using an Oyster card or other contactless payment – you can even book a ticket right through your Uber app.

 Day 4: Day trip time!